Charlie Watts: Touring and band relationships

 Watts expressed a love–hate attitude towards touring, stating in 2003 that he "loved playing with Keith [Richards] and the band" but "wasn't interested in being a pop idol sitting there with girls screaming".
 He left the band after every tour, once stating "I don't actually like touring", citing the time commitment and travel required.
-In 1989, the Rolling Stones were inducted into the Rock and Roll Hall of Fame.
-Watts did not attend the ceremony.
+In 1989, when the Rolling Stones were inducted into the Rock and Roll Hall of Fame, Watts did not attend the ceremony.

 Watts's personal life appeared to be substantially quieter than those of his bandmates and many of his rock-and-roll colleagues; onstage, he seemed to furnish a calm and amused counterpoint to his flamboyant bandmates.
 Known for his loyalty to Shirley, Watts consistently refused sexual offers from groupies on the road; in Robert Greenfield's STP: A Journey Through America with The Rolling Stones, a documentary of the 1972 American Tour, it is noted that when the group was invited to the Playboy Mansion during that tour, Watts took advantage of Hugh Hefner's game room instead of frolicking with the women.
 "I've never filled the stereotype of the rock star", he remarked.
 "Back in the '70s, Bill Wyman and I decided to grow beards, and the effort left us exhausted."
 In a 1996 interview with Rolling Stone magazine, he said that he had sketched every bed he had slept on while on tour since 1967.
 By 2001, he had filled 12 to 15 diaries.

 One anecdote relates that in the mid-1980s, an intoxicated Jagger phoned Watts's hotel room in the middle of the night, asking, "Where's my drummer?"
 Watts reportedly got up, shaved, dressed in a suit, put on a tie and freshly shined shoes, descended the stairs, and punched Jagger in the face, saying: "Never call me your drummer again.
 You're my fucking singer!"
-He expressed regret for the incident in 2003, attributing his behaviour to alcohol.
+Watts expressed regret for the incident in 2003, attributing his behaviour to alcohol.